 Hire a Stand Up Paddleboard

 If you've already had a go at stand up paddleboarding before, or you just happen to be a natural water baby and don't need lessons, then visit one of our local operators to hire a SUP for the day.
 We've got experts all across the region to help out with your rental needs.
 Grab your board from Sussex Inlet Marine Centre and then head to the pristine waters of Swan Lake, Sussex River and Berrara Creek.
-Or further south, the team at South Coast Paddler can make sure you're well-equipped for your adventures on the tranquil waters of Burrill Lake.
-They can even take large group bookings for up to 10 boards which is perfect for the entire holiday crew.
-Not far away, the flagship Rip Curl Ulladulla store is not only a mecca for all surfwear and gear, but you can also hire a stand up paddle board from them and ask for some local tips for nearby, insider hotspots.
+Not far away, the flagship Rip Curl Ulladulla store is not only a mecca for all surfwear and gear, but you can also hire a stand up paddleboard from them and ask for some local tips for nearby, insider hotspots.
+In and around Jervis Bay we have Jervis Bay Stand Up Paddle, Jervis Bay Kayaks and Paddlesports Co, SUP with George and Jervis Bay Wild all ready with amazing exquipment to get you on the water!

 Stand Up Paddleboarding Tours

 Go SUPping at Sussex Inlet, where the calm waters are a great place to learn the ropes with our knowledgeable instructors.
 Sussex Inlet Stand Up Paddle offers tours around the area and also some very cool "SUP-FIT" and "SUP-PILATES" fitness classes where you can work out on a paddleboard amongst the tranquil surroundings.
 Get ready to engage that core because it's a much more challenging workout on the board than on land!
-Ar Narrawallee Inlet and Lake Conjola, you can book a guided tour with Coastal Paddle Surf and paddle through the beautiful, clear waters brimming with wildlife while soaking up views of Pigeon House Mountain and the Budawang Ranges.
+At Narrawallee Inlet and Lake Conjola, you can book a guided tour with Coastal Paddle Surf and paddle through the beautiful, clear waters brimming with wildlife while soaking up views of Pigeon House Mountain and the Budawang Ranges.
 We won't be surprised if you fall in love with paddling in Narrawallee, this beautiful and serene setting is a great place to breathe in the fresh air as you get to know the waters.
-If your paddling tour here leaves you wanting more, then consider venturing out on a special weekend Stand Up Paddle Boarding Experience with Creative Escapes.
-This luxe getaway will take place in April 2019 and combines both SUP tours with some relaxing yoga adventures.

 SUP Hire & Tours

 Jervis Bay Stand Up Paddle will come to your location of choice but they also know all the best spots according to conditions of the day.
 If you don't have a specific place in mind, the expert team will take you wherever they feel the water is best on the day (or the night, check out their sunset tours!).
-All you need to bring are your swimmers, a towel, sunscreen and a big sense of adventure.
-Those who are keen to incorporate stand up paddle boarding into their regular workout routine can join Jervis Bay Stand Up Paddle for special fitness sessions on Mondays and Fridays, and they also have a monster SUP for groups and sessions to help you move from flat water to waves.
-For those holidaying in the south of the Shoalhaven, speak to the crew at Walking on Water Surf School in Ulladulla.
-They are great for group getaways and can cater to functions such as bucks and hens parties - a fun way to celebrate that special occasion in the great outdoors!
+If you're travelling in a group, we highly recommend booking a Monster SUP tour, where your entire holiday crew can get onto a giant stand up paddleboard and explore the waters.
+It always goes down a treat amongst friends and is great for a laugh.
+SUP with George can usually be found guiding tours around the calm clear waters at Currambene Creek.
+Tailoring SUP experiences to ensure everyone gets on their feet, guaranteed!
+If you don’t get on your feet during your first lesson, your next lesson is on them.
+Their Night SUP Experience is the perfect way to top off the day in Jervis Bay.
+For those holidaying in the south of the Shoalhaven, speak to the team at Walking on Water Surf School in Ulladulla.
+They are also great for group getaways and can cater to functions such as bucks and hens parties - a fun way to celebrate that special occasion in the great outdoors!

 What Is Kitesurfing?